bzick/tokenizer/readme.md

 ### Integer number

-Any integer is stored in one token `tokenizer.Token Integer`.
+Any integer is stored as one token with key `tokenizer.Token Integer`.

 ```go
 parser.ParseString(`223 999`)